SummerSlam (2018): Preliminary matches

-The actual pay-per-view opened with Dolph Ziggler, accompanied by Drew McIntyre, defending the Intercontinental Championship against Seth Rollins, accompanied by Dean Ambrose.
+The actual pay-per-view opened with Dolph Ziggler (accompanied by Drew McIntyre) defending Raw's Intercontinental Championship against Seth Rollins, accompanied by Dean Ambrose.
 McIntyre sent Ambrose into the steel steps at ringside, distracting Rollins and allowing Ziggler to perform a "Zig Zag" on Rollins for a nearfall.
 In the end, as McIntyre attempted to interfere, Ambrose performed "Dirty Deeds" on McIntyre.
 Rollins performed a superkick and "The Stomp" on Ziggler to regain the title for a second time.

 Next, The Bludgeon Brothers (Harper and Rowan) defended the SmackDown Tag Team Championship against The New Day's Big E and Xavier Woods, accompanied by Kofi Kingston.
 The match ended when Rowan struck Woods and Big E with a mallet, thus The New Day won by disqualification, however, The Bludgeon Brothers retained the titles.

 After that, Braun Strowman defended his Money in the Bank contract against Kevin Owens, with the stipulation that Strowman could lose the contract by any means.
 In the end, Strowman chokeslammed Owens onto the steel stage ramp.
 Strowman then rolled Owens back into the ring and performed a running powerslam on Owens to retain the contract and end the feud.

 In the fourth match, Carmella defended the SmackDown Women's Championship against Charlotte Flair and Becky Lynch.
-The ending saw Lynch apply the "Dis-Arm-Her" on Carmella, only for Flair to attack Lynch with "Natural Selection" for a pinfall to regain the title.
+The ending saw Lynch apply the "Dis-Arm-Her" on Carmella, only for Flair to sneak behind & attack Lynch from behind with the "Natural Selection" for the pinfall to win the title to tie Trish Stratus' record, winning her seventh women's championship.
 After the match, Lynch attacked Flair, turning heel.

-Next, AJ Styles defended the WWE Championship against Samoa Joe.
+Next, AJ Styles defended SmackDown's WWE Championship against Samoa Joe.
 In the climax, as Joe continued to taunt Styles' wife and child, who were in attendance at ringside, an irate Styles tackled Joe through the barricade.
 Styles then attacked security personnel and struck Joe with a chair, causing a disqualification, thus Joe won the match, however, Styles retained the title.

 Next, Elias promised a concert.
 As he was about to start, the guitar broke.
 He then discarded the guitar pieces and then departed backstage.